Ukraine calls on UN and ICRC to support humanitarian efforts in Kursk following incursion News

 Ukraine calls on UN and ICRC to support humanitarian efforts in Kursk following incursion

-Ukraine’s Ministry of Foreign Affairs issued a statement on Monday calling on the International Committee of the Red Cross (ICRC) and the United Nations (UN) to assist their armed forces in adhering to International Humanitarian Law and ensuring basic human rights for Russian Civilians in the Kursk region, where the Ukrainian army has been conducting a counter-offense for three weeks now.
+Ukraine’s Ministry of Foreign Affairs issued a statement on Monday calling on the International Committee of the Red Cross (ICRC) and the United Nations (UN) to assist their armed forces in adhering to International Humanitarian Law and ensuring basic human rights for Russian civilians in the Kursk region, where the Ukrainian army has been conducting a counter-offense for three weeks now.
 Ukraine’s Foreign Minister Andrii Syhiba later confirmed on Twitter that he had invited the two organizations.

-In the statement, the Ministry of Foreign Affairs highlights that the Ukrainian army showed “full compliance” with International humanitarian law in Kursk.
+In the statement, the Ministry of Foreign Affairs stated that the Ukrainian army has showed “full compliance” with International humanitarian law in Kursk.
 It puts special emphasis on support by the organizations for adherence to the 1949 Geneva Conventions, stressing the protection of civilians, namely the possibility for them to evacuate from areas where hostilities are committed safely.
 This particularly connects to the Fourth Geneva Convention of 1949 which, under Article 3, sets out rules for the protection of persons “not taking part in hostilities” and prescribes the establishment of “safe zones” for civilians under Article 14.

 With its statement, the Ukrainian government seeks to prove its attack’s conformity with International Humanitarian law.
 Its objective is to prevent an escalation spiral of an ongoing conflict to the extreme.